ConfusedHello/DLSR-Gimbal/JOURNAL.md

 ---

+## May 28th - Git fetch
+Spent most of today finishing off my hackpad.
+However, in the hour and a bit I spent today researching, there was a big discovery.
+The STorM32 project, a 2013 gimbal board designed... for drones.
+After some extensive research, I only found 2 examples of this board being used for a full-frame camera gimbal.
+The good news?
+It's **open source**, meaning I now have an excellent foundation to build upon for the controller side.

+I now have the confidence to begin designing the frame, tommorrow I will begin by choosing a motor, then looking into designing an encoder PCB/frame for it.

+**Time spent: 2hrs**

 ## May 27th - Git clone
 A lot more research research on existing DIY Camera Gimbals today!
 The main takeaway is that the manjority are actually **two-handle gimbals**.
 Why is that?